How Many Ounces In A Teaspoon

 The fundamental conversion is: 1 fluid ounce (fl oz) = 6 teaspoons (tsp).

-This means that one fluid ounce holds the volume equivalent of six teaspoons.
+Simply put, one fluid ounce holds the volume equivalent of six teaspoons.
 This conversion factor is consistently used across recipes, scientific measurements, and other applications involving liquid volume.

 Step-by-Step Conversion Guide